If you're among the 90 percent of women that suffer from stretch marks, you know that the marks can be annoying and tough to overcome.

 While a healthy amount of pre-wedding diet and exercise is a surefire way to make you feel great for the big day, sketch marks are natural and there are many factors at play that make stretch marks tough to get rid of.

 Stretch marks, or striae, are indented streaks that often appear on the stomach, hips, butt, breasts, and thighs.
-They vary in thickness and color (usually pink or reddish-purple to start, fading to silvery-white overtime), and are caused by a stretching of the skin due to rapid weight gain, pregnancy, fluctuating hormone levels, and sometimes, pure genetics, according to the Mayo Clinic.
+They vary in thickness and color, and they are usually pink or reddish-purple to start, fading to silvery-white overtime.
+The marks are caused by stretching of the skin due to rapid weight gain, pregnancy, fluctuating hormone levels, and sometimes, pure genetics, according to the Mayo Clinic.

 We decided to try a round of treatment with EndyMed's Intensif RF Microneedle.
-The device — essentially a thin wand hooked up to a standing machine — is outfitted with super fine needles, which, when placed flush on the skin, penetrate down into its deepest layer (the dermis) to essentially "traumatize" the skin and, as a result, kick-start the production of collagen and elastin (those forever-young factors) through the body's natural healing process.
-This particular device also uses radiofrequency to heat the deeper dermis, which can increase the effects.
+The device — essentially a thin wand hooked up to a standing machine — is outfitted with super fine needles that penetrate down into the skin's deepest layer (the dermis) to essentially "traumatize" the skin and, as a result, kick-start the production of collagen and elastin through the body's natural healing process.
+This particular device also uses radiofrequency to heat the deeper dermis, which can increase the effects of the treatment.

-After I was properly numbed-up with topical cream, Dr. Chwalek began working the wand over the individual stretch marks.
-Each poke was painless, but felt like it was pinching my skin from the inside out (weird).
-We treated my right side and then the left, over a 20 to 30 minute period, chatting all the while (she's a super chill, easy to talk to doc, by the way).
+After I was properly numbed with topical cream, Dr. Chwalek began working the wand over the individual stretch marks.
+Each poke was painless, but felt like it was pinching my skin from the inside out, which was pretty weird.
+We treated my right side and then the left over about a 30-minute period while chatting the entire time.

 My skin was fairly red immediately following the treatment, but the color gradually faded over the next few days.
 My skin was also slightly itchy, which I took as a sign that something was working.